BoyangMichael/quickslurm/README.md

   - user.conf => user configuration file (if exists, will override default.conf)
   - First field of COMMANDS is recognized as PROGRAM
   - Configuration for PROGRAM wil be used if PROGRAM_config exist in the configuration file.
+  - If given, SBATCH_OPTIONS will override existing configurations.
 ```

 > Note: SAVE YOUR FINGERS by using the alias **`qs`** instead of `quickslurm`!